Clinics for NHS Hearing Aids at St Andrew's

 Check for the latest information

 Our clinic at St Andrew’s has consistently been the busiest from all those in the Diocese.
-In five and a half years of operation our clinic alone has satisfied 2500 visits by clients, many of whom visit us regularly.
+In our first five and a half years of operation our clinic alone has satisfied 2500 visits by clients, many of whom visit us regularly.
 We have re-tubed over 2600 individual hearing aids and have issued well over 4000 packs of batteries.

 Best wishes to you all, from the "Hearing Aid Team" at St Andrew's.